exasol/udf-debugging-java/README.md

 This module installs a jacoco agent to the UDF JVM and receives the execution data using a TCP socket.

-This module requires some maven configuration.
+This module requires additional maven configuration.
 Use the [project-keeper's](https://github.com/exasol/project-keeper-maven-plugin) `udf_coverage` module to verify it.

 ## Additional Information